Skip to content ↓

 • Evaluating and monitoring expectations and processes

-• Having an oversight of data analysis
+• Having a strong grasp of absence data and oversight of absence data analysis

 • Delivering targeted intervention and support to pupils and families

-The school Attendance Officer is responsible for:
+The school attendance officer is responsible for:

-• Ensuring absence procedures are followed in line with this policy
+• Ensuring absence procedures are followed in line with this policy and the Trust Principles

 • Entering codes accurately and keeping the attendance register in line with legislation